 - After you sign up, allow Pics.io to get access to your Google Drive.
 Apart from this consent, Pics.io never requires any other information about your Google account, such as login names or passwords.
 Pics.io doesn’t know password to your Google Drive, and there’s no chance it can get access to it.

 - Choose a folder inside your Google Drive that you want to connect with Pics.io.
 If you already have assets in this folder, they will become available in Pics.io after sync.
-The service will work only with the content of this folder and never touch other files and folders in your Google Drive.
-Alternatively, you can let Pics.io create a new Picsio folder in your Google Drive.
+The service will work only with the content within this folder and never touch other files and folders in your Google Drive.
+Alternatively, you can let Pics.io create a new Picsio folder in your Google Drive and start uploading files directly to Pics.io or on Google Drive side.

 Google Drive doesn't support permission on the folder level to third party applications.
 That is why Pics.io needs to ask for access to the entire Google Drive of the user.
 However, Pics.io activity is only limited to one single working folder you choose to connect with Pics.io app.